Dathan: Movie depiction

-Dathan appears in the 2007 CGI animated version voiced by Canadian voice actor Lee Tockar.
+Dathan also appears in the 2007 CGI animated version voiced by Canadian voice actor Lee Tockar.
 His role is sort of similar to his 1956 counterpart, only he is more of a dissenter for Moses when he comes to free the slaves, often expressing doubt and impatience towards Moses.
 He doesn’t get any better after the Hebrews get freed as even after witnessing God’s miracles, Dathan still thinks the Hebrews deserve better than the situation they are currently in.
-He, his brother and some of his followers are swallowed up into the Earth after they create Golden Calf.
+He, his brother and some of his followers are swallowed up into the Earth after they create the Golden Calf.
 In this adaptation, Dathan is given the appearance as a short, stubby, balding man.